phenax/screenshit/README.md

 screenshit --urls "https://google.com" "https://github.com"
 ```

-`urls` is a boolean flag.
-Any loose arguments will be considered as urls
+NOTE: `urls` is a boolean flag.
+Any loose arguments will be considered as urls.

 ### From json list of urls